 He meets an alchemist named Geber, and a mysterious man called “the wanderer”, both of whom seem to have the answers Luca is searching for, but who will only answer his inquiries with more questions.
 They are his teachers, and are fascinating characters!

-Slatton does a wonderful job of making the characters in her book multidimentional, and incredibly real.
+Slatton does a wonderful job of making the characters in her book multidimensional, and incredibly real.
 I found myself becoming happy when good things happened to the people in her story, and incredibly distressed as I read about things going badly.
-Luca has a vision of the future (of sorts) under the tutulage of Geber and “the wanderer”, where he has to make an important choice that will affect the course of the rest of Luca’s long life.
+Luca has a vision of the future (of sorts) under the tutelage of Geber and “the wanderer”, where he has to make an important choice that will affect the course of the rest of Luca’s long life.

 I was delighted to find Leonardo Da Vinci appearing in this story, as well as several members of the Medici family.
 They are not just added for flavor, either!
 They direct much of the action in the later part of the book.
 Slatton brings her readers to the heart of the action throughout the story.
 You learn, firsthand, what it was like to live through the Black Plague, to be in a town sacked by an invading army, to dance and frolic at carnevale.
 Slatton describes the food the characters eat so well that I found myself getting hungry.